There are plenty of hidden gems in Australia – but not many of them are this close to Sydney!

 For something a bit special, how about swimming with the dolphins at Port Stephens?
 There are about 140 bottlenose dolphins that live here and you can go out with a snorkel and play in the same water as them.

-There are very few places in Australia you can do this and it’s something really special.
+There are very few places in Australia where you can do this and it’s something really special.
 Find out more details here.

 Water sports

 You don’t need to have a motor to enjoy the water around Port Stephens, though.
-There are plenty of other things you can at your own pace.
+There are plenty of other things you can do at your own pace.

 For example, you can rent a kayak and explore the different bays and beaches by paddling around.